📅 Post Updated: February 14, 2026

 The Bottom Line Up Front

-Here’s what you actually get: A Chromium-based browser with Perplexity AI baked in as default search, an AI assistant that can summarize pages, organize tabs, draft emails, and even navigate websites for you.
-Users report asking 6-18x more questions on their first day compared to regular browsing—it genuinely changes how you work.
+Here’s what you actually get: A Chromium-based browser with Perplexity AI baked in as default search, an AI assistant that can summarize pages, organize tabs, draft emails, and navigate websites for you.
+It is now available on Android in addition to Windows, Mac, and Linux.
+Users report asking 6-18x more questions on their first day compared to regular browsing — it genuinely changes how you work.
+The 10 million users who adopted it aren’t wrong about the value proposition.

-Free vs. paid breakdown: The entire browser is now free (no limitations), but power users can pay $20/month for Perplexity Pro (faster AI) or $200/month for Max (background assistant, early features).
-There’s also Comet Plus at $5/month for premium publisher content from CNN, Washington Post, and others.
+Free vs. paid breakdown: The entire browser is still free with no limitations.
+Power users can pay $20/month for Perplexity Pro (faster AI models) or $200/month for Max (background assistant, early features).
+There’s Comet Plus at $5/month for premium publisher content.
+New in 2026: Comet Enterprise with custom per-seat pricing for teams.

 Use Comet if: You’re a researcher, student, or knowledge worker who needs serious AI assistance and understands the security risks.
-Skip it if: You handle sensitive financial/medical data or aren’t comfortable being an early adopter of experimental technology.
+Skip it if: You handle sensitive financial/medical data or aren’t comfortable with a browser that catches fewer than 1 in 10 phishing attacks.

 Click any section to jump directly to it